geekdave/www.geekdave.io/src/pages/articles/2019-01-04---Observability-and-the-Trampoline/index.md

 Let's break down what's connected to what here.
 First, on the Raspberry Pi side, there are a series of pins called GPIO, which stands for *General Purpose Input & Output*.
 These pins allow you to connect about a million different electronic devices to your Pi.
 As the name implies, you can connect a jumper wire to an *input* to listen for signals from a device, process that input with software, and and connect to an *output* to send a signal to the device.

 I'm primarily a NodeJS developer, and lucky for us, there is some great NodeJS support for both the Raspberry Pi's GPIO system and the HC-SR04 sensor.
-The full code can be found here, but we'll break it down line by line.
+The full code can be found here, but we're also going to break it down line by line.

 ```nodejs
 const Gpio = require('pigpio').Gpio;